techidaily/site-win11/source/_posts/windows-11-widget-guide-top-7-methods.md

  Image credit:[Microsoft](https://support.microsoft.com/en-us/windows/stay-up-to-date-with-widgets-7ba79aaa-dac6-4687-b460-ad16a06be6e4)

  You can personalize news content in multiple ways.
 If you do not like what you see on the widgets board, you can hide those stories.
-If you do not care about something, you can also[tune the News Feed](https://www.makeuseof.com/how-to-use-microsoft-start-personalized-news-feed/) in such a way that it will show you fewer stories like that.
+If you do not care about something, you can also [tune the News Feed](https://www.makeuseof.com/how-to-use-microsoft-start-personalized-news-feed/) in such a way that it will show you fewer stories like that.
 On the contrary, you can also tweak it to show you more of what you care about.

 ![Tweak the news feed](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/tuning-the-news-feed-1.jpg)